claws-scot/claws-scot.github.io/meeting.md

     <div style="line-height:50%;">
         <br>
     </div>
-  * flushing time: when 67% are gone
+  * flushing time Tf': when 67% are gone
+- [ ] Derive ECE and NEI from A', V' and Tf'